by Samy Sriram

 2. Fund your account

 Complete an application with your personal and financial details.
-Fund your account with a bank transfer, debit/credit card or even Apple/Google Pay.
+Deposit funds via bank transfer, card, or other supported payment methods.

 3. Search for the U.S.-listed asset